Actify

 During existing handover

 Talk to the charge nurse on one unit.
 Ask to add 2 minutes to the end of the existing shift handover — after clinical information is passed, before the outgoing shift leaves.
-The question: 'What's one good thing from today's shift?'
+One question: 'What's one good thing from today's shift?'
 That's it.
-Not a debrief, not a feelings circle, not a meeting.
-Two minutes of human connection at the moment when clinical staff are most likely to feel either accomplished or depleted.
+Not a debrief or a feelings circle — just two minutes of human connection at the moment when staff are most likely to feel either accomplished or depleted.
 Start with one unit, one shift overlap.
+Passing is always fine.

 Ask to the charge nurse

-Hey [Charge Nurse] — I want to try something small.
+Hey [Charge Nurse] — want to try something small.
 After your next shift handover, before the day team heads out, can we add one 2-minute question?
 Just: 'What's one good thing from today?'
-No extra time, no prep.
-If it feels forced or useless after a week, we drop it.
-Want to try it starting [day]?
+No extra time, no prep, no pressure to share.
+If it feels useless after a week, we drop it.
+Want to try starting [day]?

 Start with the shift overlap that has the most staff present.
-The question must stay positive — this is not a complaint forum or a debrief.
-Strictly 'one good thing.'
+Keep it strictly positive — this is not a complaint forum.
+One good thing only.

 2